-My daddy was a bad boy.
-Born in the late 1950s, he was an American born son to immigrant parents from Ecuador.
+My dad was a troublemaker.
+Born in the late 1950s, he was the son of immigrant parents from Ecuador.
 He adopted the rock ‘n’ roll culture of his youth, drawn to its rebel yell.

 Growing up in the 1990s, I fell madly in love with hip-hop.
 Like my dad with rock ‘n’ roll, I was attracted to the audacity of the music.

 I’ll never forget the day my friend brought over a cassette tape of ‘Enter the Wu-Tang (36 Chambers).’
 We played it so loud that a neighbor complained.
-When my dad came home he made me go apologize.
+When my dad came home he made me go to the neighbor’s front door and apologize.
 I was in tears after that confrontation, but my infatuation was unshaken.

 To this day, my dad does not respect hip-hop, but I still got love for him.
 By contrast, many of today’s young hip-hop fans and artists have parents who are themselves hip-hop fans — just of a different era.